BracketSpace/Notification-bbPress/readme.txt

 == Description ==

-This an addon with triggers for the [Notification](https://wordpress.org/plugins/notification/) plugin.
+This is an addon with triggers for the [Notification WordPress plugin](https://bracketspace.com/notification/).

 = Available triggers =